raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 ### Prologue / Overture

-The opening scene of Phantom is proleptic: rather than presenting the plot events in completely chronological order, the play begins by introducing us to the ending of the story.
-As the audience arrive and are seated at the auditorium, we are greeted by a series of mystifying props placed across the stage, each covered with a sizeable piece of fabric.
-All of a sudden, a wave of silence comes over the crowd as the lights are dimmed and the actors swiftly take the stage.
+The opening scene of Phantom is proleptic: rather than presenting the plot events in completely chronological order, the play begins by introducing us to the story's ending (or rather, an event that happens decades after the story's ending).
+As the audience arrive and are seated at the auditorium, they are greeted by a series of mystifying props placed across the stage, each covered with a sizeable piece of fabric.
+A wave of silence slowly comes over the crowd as the lights are dimmed and the actors swiftly take the stage.
 A bang from the auctioneer's gavel is heard, marking the commencement of the play and transporting us to the stage of the Paris Opera House (a.k.a. the Opera Populaire) in 1905.

 ![The stage setup as viewed before the opening scene begins.]({{ site.baseurl }}/assets/2024-10-17/Prologue.jpeg){: width="60%" style="display:block; margin-left:auto; margin-right:auto"}